yevgenyivanov/Networking_Final_Project/README.md

 ## Explained Examples

 ### Two observation cases
-During our graph generation process we made a distinction between two cases:
+During our process of generating graphs, we differentiated between two distinct scenarios:

-- The first case:
-  The attacked user is always active in (at most) a single wiretapped IM group there are two stages for this case - one without noise (i.e, while capturing packets of whatsapp in wireshark, there is no other website that is used) , and one with noise (i.e, while capturing         packets of whatsapp in wireshark, we are using Spotify in the background).
+1. The first scenario involves an attacked user who remains consistently active within a single wiretapped IM group.
+This scenario comprises two stages: one without external interference (capturing only WhatsApp packets in Wireshark) and another with added noise (capturing WhatsApp packets alongside Spotify usage in the background).

-- The second case:
-  The attacked user may be active (simultaniously or consecutively) in multiple of the wiretapped IM groups.
-Here we also took into account two scenarios with and without noise (similarly to the first case)
+2. The second scenario considers an attacked user who might be active in multiple wiretapped IM groups simultaneously or consecutively.
+Here, we also considered two scenarios, taking noise into account, similar to the first case.

 #### Case 1
 ##### Without noise